 Is this drill for me?
 This drill addresses various parts of your freestyle stroke including the catch, high elbow position and finish for the underwater part of stroke.

 Technique: Essentially, this drill is just like doing your normal freestyle - but your arms remain underwater for the entire stroke.
 Kick enough to maintain your balance and extend your arm into the catch position.
 Pull through with a high elbow, accelerating to the finish, but do not recover like you normally would.
-Instead bring your arm back to the while under the water, while the other arm engages in the catch, pull and finish.
+Instead bring your arm back to the front of the stroke under the water, while the other arm engages in the catch, pull and finish.

 Tip: Fins can be worn or a pull buoy used– these are especially useful at first.